amrit-choudhary/UnityItemsSystem/README.md

-# UnityChestDropSystem
+# UnityRewardsSystem
-Unity Asset package for easy to integrate chest drop system containing random loot.
+Unity Asset package for easy to integrate and extend system for game rewards: drops, lootboxes and items.